NikhilSinghal1704/Sentiment_Analysis/readme.md

 # Sentiment Analysis with Bag of Words and VADER

-This project performs sentiment analysis on user reviews using two different approaches: Bag of Words and VADER (Valence Aware Dictionary and sEntiment Reasoner).
+This project performs sentiment analysis on user reviews using two different approaches: Bag of Words and VADER (Valence Aware Dictionary and Sentiment Reasoner).

 ## Files: